Last Updated on

 The best time for shooting in Nam Sang Wai is summer at sunrise.

 If you’re interested in astrology, you can’t miss D’Aguilar or Hok Tsui.
-Located in the southeastern most portion of Hong Kong Island, D’Aguilar is a marine protected area and is home to The University of Hong Kong’s research centre.
+Located in the southeastern most portion of Hong Kong Island, D’Aguilar is a marine protected area and is home to The University of Hong Kong’s research center.

 Because of its special location, there is very little light pollution, which means that shooting the milky way is no difficult task.
 However, after the fishing moratorium is over, fishing boats begin to light up the sea and create a high volume of light pollution that can affect the clarity needed when photographing the Milky Way.